Entanglement Classification via Single Entanglement Measure: Polynomial Invariant Measures

-\textit{Polynomial Invariant Measures}---An \textit{entanglement measure} is a function $E(\ket{\psi})$ defined for pure states of $n$ qubits which vanishes on the set of separable states.
+An \textit{entanglement measure} is a function $E(\ket{\psi})$ defined for pure states of $n$ qubits which vanishes on the set of separable states.
 One of the desired features of entanglement measures is invariance under SLOCC operations.
 Mathematically, a SLOCC operation might be uniquely determined by the action of local invertible operators $L \in \SLC^{\otimes n}$ \cite{ThreeQub}.
-An entanglement measure $E(\ket{\psi})$ defined on the system of $n$ qubits is called a \textit{$\SL$-invariant polynomial of homogeneous degree $h$} if it is polynomial in the coefficients of a pure state $\ket{\psi}$ and satisfies \eq{ E\big( \kappa L \ket{\psi} \big) =\kappa^h E\big(\ket{\psi} \big) } for each real constant $\kappa > 0$ and invertible linear operator $L$~\cite{ThreeQub,SLOCCallDim,Eltschka_2014}.
-We denote such a measure as $\SLIP_n^h$, where the upper index indicates the degree of the polynomial and the lower index is related to the number of qubits.
+An entanglement measure $E$ defined for all pure states of $n$ qubits is called a \textit{$\SL$-invariant polynomial of homogeneous degree $h$} if it is homogeneous polynomial of degree $h$ in the state coefficients, an it is invariant under any local operation $\mathcal{O}=\mathcal{O}_1\otimes\cdots\otimes \mathcal{O}_n$, where $\mathcal{O}_i \in \SLC$.
+It is easy to see that those two conditions are equivalent to the fact that $E$ satisfies